FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: Introduction

-\textbf{Three parts} We view the proof of Theorem~\ref{thm:cliquesIntro} as being composed of three parts.
+In the other flavor, the \emph{three-step approach}, we use the approach taken by Fox et al. for proving their result for maximal cliques.
+We view their proof as being composed of three parts.
 The first part uses a combinatorial bound on the number of maximal cliques, the classic Moon-Moser theorem~\cite{moonmoser,millerMuller}.
 This theorem states that the number of maximal cliques in an arbitrary $\numOfV$-vertex graph is bounded above by $3^{N/3}$ (with a matching lower bound furnished by a complete $(N/3)$-partite graph).

 The second and most interesting part of the proof exploits the $c$-closed condition to translate the Moon-Moser theorem into an FPT bound of at most $n^2 3^{(c-1)/3}$ maximal cliques in a $c$-closed graph with $n$ vertices.
 Roughly, this step of the proof works as follows.
 For (almost) every maximal clique, one can identify two non-adjacent vertices such that the clique is contained in the common neighborhood of the two vertices.
 Such a maximal clique in the original graph is also maximal in an induced subgraph on at most $c-1$ vertices, by the $c$-closure property.
 The upper bound follows by applying the Moon-Moser theorem to these subgraphs (of which there is a polynomial number), each of size at most $c-1$.